amgookool/LAB3/README.md

-# Integration and Verfication Testing

-Since the requirements were established in advance and implementation was completed to satisfy the requirements, the integration and verification test were conducted simultaneously.

-## Integration Testing

-The integration test evaluated the functions being called and not the delays being called.

-- **Purpose**: Ensures the sequential calling of appropiate functions.
-- **Pre-Conditions**: 3V power supply to ESP8266-01 device; Operational LED.
-- **Test Input**: Conifgured GPIO2 pin, call led_on, call status_msg, call led_off
-- **Expected**: LED light turns on, status message is displayed, LED turns off and a status message is diplayed.
-- **Test Results**: LED light turns on, status message is displayed (shows 1), LED turns off, a status message is diplayed (shows 0).
-- **Test Result Evidence**: lab3_IntegrationVerification_816008385.out

 ## Verification Testing

 The verification test evaluated the delay times used in each of the functions called.
 This test is conducted to verify the system meeting its specified requirements.